jhonnymichel/autojoy/README.md

 ### RPCS3

+- In xinput mode, detects Wireless Guitar Hero Guitars, any regular Xbox controllers and Wireless Rock Band Drum Kits.
+- In SDL mode, detects all of the above + DualSense controllers.

-Detects Guitar Hero Guitars, regular Xbox controllers and Rock Band Drum Kits. automatically assigns the right player to the right settings based on the connected controllers in the right order.
+Automatically assigns the right player to the right settings based on the connected controllers in the right order.

 ## How to run it

 Right now there is no executable to run or to initialize with the system. this is coming later.

-create a `user/paths.json` file following the template.
+create a `user/paths.json` file following the template. create a `user/settings.json` file following the template.

+### Settings

+#### joystickMode

+what input API to use. possible values are `xinput` and `sdl`.

 run `npm install` and `node index.mjs`.
 Now the app will take care of everything for you.